Dom1ng0/Test/README.md

 # Test
 QA automation test experiments

-In this project you can find typical example of Login test-suite using pageObject pattern
+In this project you can find typical example of Login and Registration test-suites using pageObject pattern